-As an education major concentrating in middle school education (5-8), you’ll gain the expertise, skills and confidence to teach middle school students.
+At Merrimack College, as an education major concentrating in middle school education (5-8), you’ll gain the expertise, skills, and confidence to teach middle school students.

 Approved by the Massachusetts Department of Elementary and Secondary Education, our programs provide you with the training required to earn your state teaching license in middle school education.
 Bonus?
 Through hands-on learning opportunities, you’ll develop your education philosophy, create a portfolio and hone your classroom management skills.

 In the middle-school education program, you will:

 - Deepen your understanding of how young students develop and learn.

 - Gain practical skills that will help you prepare students for a successful transition to high school.

 - Build your subject matter expertise by choosing from a wide variety of electives across departments.